METHODS-Group/DRDMannTurb/paper/paper.md

 sequentially.

-`DRDMannTurb` is written in Python and leverages computationally powerful backend packages like `numpy` and `PyTorch`.
+`DRDMannTurb` is written in Python and leverages computationally powerful backend packages like `NumPy` and `PyTorch`.
 The implementation makes DRD models easily portable to GPU and other backends via `PyTorch`.
 This is an additional advantage compared to other software packages that implement the Mann model, but for which the source code may not be public or freely available (e.g., HAWC2 [@wes-5-1-2020]).
 Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied to a broader range of scenarios